20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Attila the Hun, Bleda, Uldin

-Under the leadership of Attila, the Huns reached the height of their power in the mid-5th century.
-Roman chronicler Jordanes wrote, “Attila was a man born into the world to shake the nations, the scourge of all lands.”
-His campaigns stretched from the Balkans to Gaul, and in 451 CE, he was confronted by a Roman-Visigothic coalition at the Battle of the Catalaunian Plains.
-Though technically a stalemate, it halted the Hunnic advance into Western Europe and remains one of the most significant clashes of Late Antiquity.
+As the Roman writer Jordanes said of him, “Attila was a man born into the world to shake the nations, the scourge of all lands.”
+Attila led his armies across the Balkans and into Gaul, and in 451 CE, he was met by a Roman-Visigothic force at the Battle of the Catalaunian Plains.
+Although the battle was inconclusive, it marked the end of the Hunnic invasion of Western Europe and is considered one of the largest and most significant battles of Late Antiquity.

 Sukhra defeating the Hephthalites – Abu’l Qasim Firdausi, Artist: attributed to Bashdan Qara, Public domain, via Wikimedia Commons